Published on May 9th, 2022 | by Ruben0

 Mouth: very forthcoming, with a pronounced acidity and roundness.
 There are apple peelings and generous amounts of citrus notes, followed by dried herbs and coastal salinity.
 While the flor influence is obvious, I have the impression the profile became rounder in the past few years, making the wine rather accessible.
 Then more almonds, hay and subtle chamomile in the end, leading to a dry, lemony finish with a subtle bitter edge.

 Availability: typically around € 16-18, and widely available.
 For international shipping check Vinissimus or The Whisky Exchange for instance (also half bottles).
 Of course there’s also a local retailer in your country.
+Update: also check my recent review of Tio Pepe En Rama 2023.

 Summary: It's hard to fault Tio Pepe En Rama: this is a classic example of an unfiltered Fino sherry.
 While other producers are releasing similar wines, Tio Pepe is not the punchiest around, but it finds a nice balance between intensity and accessibility.
 Full of citrus flavours and above all highly drinkable.